marvtatic/odin-recipes/README.md

 # odin-recipes
 <h1>Odin-Recipes</h1>
-<p>is about, learning and practicing with the achived knowledge about html</p>
+<p>is about learning and practicing with the acquired knowledge about HTML</p>